jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/RichThreadbareDegu' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Please turn on the sound.
 Rogan is talking about Darth Blockbuster.
 He wasn't a bad guy, until history passed him over.
-Fighting for his high position revealed an antagonist.
+Only when he started fighting to save his high position did he become an antagonist.
 There's still many more left to overcome.
-Rising to this occasion, is your new politics.
+Rising to this overcome this antagonism, is your new politics.
 Credit: [JRE](https://www.youtube.com/watch?v=b_yboxM33gg)._

 We defeated Darth Blockbuster.
 But there's more industries waiting to be upgraded to mass-collaboration.
 Techvolution tells you our problem is antagonists, and antagonism.
 It lets you claim the high-ground when dealing with people as a employee, business owner, or customer.